Nigeria’s success in global athletics will not be complete if we fail to mention the multi-talented, Chioma Ajunwa.

 Before the 1996 major break, Chioma Ajunwa went home with a bronze medal during the 4x100m relay Commonwealth sports in Auckland in 1990.
 In 1997, she also won a silver medal during the Long Jump, in Paris.

-At the death of her father at a young age, Chioma who is the last of nine children recalls hardship in life.
+After the death of her father at a young age, Chioma who is the last of nine children recalls going through a lot of hardship in life.
 Her mother struggled to make ends meet in the family.
 Regardless of her efforts, Ajunwa had to forgo university education because of the financial constraint.

 On the bright side, she had already stood out with her excellent athletic skills in school.